The Rainbow Duplex in Whistler was a BC First

 The passive solar design and orientation of homes is anything but new.
 Solar heat collection is a technique that has been used in home construction for thousands of years.
 What is relatively new is the rating system developed to certify them.

-The Passive House or PassivHaus standard originated in Germany in the late 1980’s and currently boasts over 30,000 certified buildings around the world, with 16,000 in Germany alone.
+The Passive House or PassivHaus certification standard originated in Germany in the late 1980’s and currently boasts over 30,000 certified buildings around the world, with 16,000 in Germany alone, although the concept of Passive Solar Homes was pioneered in Saskatchewan in the 1970's by Harold Orr.

 In 2010, a passive house from Austria was assembled in Whistler for the Olympic Games, however, the Rainbow Duplex designed by Marken Projects marks the first Passive House to be solely constructed in B.C. using primarily local products.